-3. Do nothing.
-This is a great option for babies/toddlers who are adaptable to change.
-If you are OK with your baby who typically wakes at 7 am to wake up at 6 am on day of DST, this option is good for you.
+Option 3: Do nothing and go with the flow.
+This is a great option for children who adapt fairly well to change.
+If you are OK with the adjustment to your child’s schedule, this option is good for you.

 Certified Pediatric Sleep Consultant